stratisMarkou/continuous-psrl/README.md

 ## Infrastructure notes

 Things we would like to add to the codebase:
+* Add simple policies
+* Fix first step
+* Finish agent implementation
+* Modify GPs to use deltas
-* Functionality for testing models on randomly sampled ground truth data.
+* Functionality for testing models on randomly sampled ground truth data
-* Plotting rewards (and trajectories of simple environments).
-* Agent snapshot saving and loading.
+* Agent snapshot saving and loading
+* Initialisation helper (maybe in VFEGP stack?)
+* Look into checkshape bug

+## General ideas

-* Tests for the GP models (VFEGP and VFEGPStack).
+* Updating the models using continual learning
-* Finish agent implementation.
+* Multi-output GPs, correlated output models